 University courses and resources are inclusive.
 We are committed to access and participation in higher education for people from all backgrounds, and course design and teaching are intended to be accessible to all students.
 Our academic skills services are freely available to all students, and included in this provision specialist support is available from academic skills advisors and student services.

 Our aim is to support all students to move towards independence as they advance in their studies.

 Our advisors provide help in building effective study skills, understanding course content and assignments, and developing the academic skills to complete them successfully.
 You can book appointments with advisors through our appointment booking system, and email them with any queries you may have.

 If you feel you may have a specific learning difference, such as dyslexia, for instance, we would encourage you to contact us to find out how we can help.
 You may feel you are working very hard but not progressing as well as you would like and specialist support could make a significant difference to your studies as well as improving your well-being.
 This might include eligibility for Disabled Students' Allowance (DSA).

 In Learning Services, we can tailor the support we offer to each individual allowing every student to reach their own potential.

 If you have already been diagnosed with a learning difference please contact the Student Life team as soon as possible with a copy of your assessment report.
-Student Services will be able to put reasonable adjustments in place and will help you apply for Disabled Students' Allowance (DSA).
+Student Life will be able to put reasonable adjustments in place and will help you apply for Disabled Students' Allowance (DSA).

 If you would like to have a full diagnostic assessment, this takes approximately four to five hours to complete and post assessment you will receive a detailed report.
 If the assessment diagnoses a learning difficulty this report will enable you to apply for Disabled Students’ Allowances.